nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   combination of the 'Control' and 'F' keys.

 <div markdown="span" class="alert alert-success">
-:bulb: This box signifies a tip or suggestion.
+:bulb: This signifies a tip or suggestion.
 </div>

 <div markdown="span" class="alert alert-info">
-:information_source: This box signifies a general note.
+:information_source: This signifies a general note.
 </div>

 <div markdown="span" class="alert alert-danger">
-:warning: This box indicates a warning or caution.
+:warning: This indicates a warning or caution.
 </div>

 ## Table of Contents